MrSoxAndShoes/Entities/README.md

 # Entities
-Create a C# entity and DTO classes from a SQL Server table or view.
+Create C# entity and DTO classes for a SQL Server table or view.

 ## Description